Do you need exercise to lose weight?

-The age-old -Do we need to exercise to lose weight?
+The age-old question: Do we need to exercise to lose weight?
 The answer is not straightforward.

--It is widely accepted that following a calorie-controlled diet is the most important factor when losing weight, calorie deficit is crucial to your weight loss effort.
-If you are consuming a surplus of calories but only doing moderate exercises, even though you are exercising it may not be enough to lose weight and this leads nicely to our first point: how much exercise would we need to lose weight without cutting calories?
+It is widely accepted that following a calorie-controlled diet is the most important factor in weight loss, as calorie deficit is crucial to your weight-loss effort.
+If you are consuming a surplus of calories but only doing moderate exercise, it may not be enough to lose weight.
+This leads nicely to our first point: how much exercise would we need to lose weight without cutting calories?

--However, by trying to focus only on reducing your food intake, you may need to adjust your expectations of how quickly you will lose weight, but that depends on how much weight you want to lose.
+However, by focusing only on reducing your food intake, you may need to adjust your expectations about how quickly you will lose weight, which depends on how much weight you want to lose.
 Cutting calories from food intake alone could require quite a drastic and unwarranted reduction, leading to hunger, low daily caloric intake, and difficulty continuing...
-I recommend choosing the level you find sustainable for you it will last a little more time, but constant progress will lead you to the desired goal.
-I can't tell you a minimum calorie level for weight loss, but that depends on your goal and activity level.
+I recommend choosing the level you find sustainable; it will last a little longer, and steady progress will lead you to your desired goal.
+I can't tell you a specific minimum calorie intake for weight loss; it depends on your goal and activity level.
 Too low will be extremely challenging and is not recommended because you are not getting the proper nutrients to keep your body healthy and support your daily activity level.

--The answer depends on the type of training or exercises you focus on, how frequently, and how many calories you burn.
-The challenge is that the more you train the more you burn calories and it makes you feel hungry.
-This is a natural response by our body to replace used calories if you are trying to use the exercise to create a calorie deficit, it is important to control the number of calories you are eating back to ensure that you have not eliminated the deficit.
-This is the easiest way and generally recommended to try it is one of the principles of weight loss; -which is to create a calorie deficit through eating less AND exercising more.
+The answer depends on the type of training or exercise you focus on, how often you do it, and how many calories you burn.
+The challenge is that the more you train, the more calories you burn, which can make you feel hungry.
+This is a natural response by our body.
+If you are trying to use exercise to create a calorie deficit, it is important to control how many calories you eat to replace the calories you burn.
+If you are trying to use exercise to create a calorie deficit, it is important to control your calorie intake to ensure you do not eliminate the deficit.
+This is the easiest way, and it's generally recommended: one of the principles of weight loss is to create a calorie deficit by eating less AND exercising more.

 My verdict?

--However, weight loss is very individual and is influenced by lots of factors, so this is a very general figure.
-If you regularly exercise intensively then it will be really important to eat back the calories.
+However, weight loss is highly individual and influenced by many factors, so this is a very general figure.
+If you regularly exercise intensively, then it will be really important to eat back the calories.

 Intermittent Fasting: What it's all about?

--I have heard that, the first introduced 5:2 fasting idea was on a TV show in 2012 by Dr Michael Mosley (he passed away in 2024 )since then, fasting has grown in popularity and, obviously, now we can find fasting diets with lots of variations in term of the length of the fasting window, and calories intake on the fasting days.
+I have heard that the first introduction of the 5:2 fasting idea was on a TV show in 2012 by Dr Michael Mosley (he passed away in 2024).
+Since then, fasting has grown in popularity, and now we can find fasting diets with many variations in the length of the fasting window and calorie intake on fasting days.

 Weight loss .....🤔

--Intermittent fasting can help with weight loss, simply because it's a way to restrict calorie intake.
-Whether it's significantly reducing your intake for two days of the week or minimising your eating times to an 8 hours window every day – these approaches inevitably lead to a reduced calorie intake.
-Research comparing weight loss in individuals who fasted for two days of the week compared to those who reduced their calorie intake by 20% every day, found no difference in the amount of weight lost.
+Intermittent fasting can help with weight loss, simply because it's a way to restrict calorie intake.
+Whether it's significantly reducing your intake for two days a week or minimising your eating window to 8 hours every day, these approaches inevitably lead to reduced calorie intake.
+Research comparing weight loss in individuals who fasted for two days a week versus those who reduced their calorie intake by 20% every day found no difference in weight loss.
 This suggests intermittent fasting is not better for weight loss than simply reducing your calorie intake a little each day.

-Health benefits.....-There are studies in the lab looking into the effect of intermittent fasting on health, with very promising results.
-Some research has been conducted in humans, showing similar effects on blood pressure and insulin resistance.
-However, in order to improve the quality of the evidence base, long-term studies in humans are needed to establish whether intermittent fasting produces lasting results and positive effects for longevity.
+Health benefits.....-There have been studies examining the effects of intermittent fasting on health, with very promising results.
+Some research has shown similar effects on blood pressure and insulin resistance.
+However, to improve the quality of the evidence base, long-term human studies are needed to determine whether intermittent fasting yields lasting benefits for longevity.

 1. Increased insulin sensitivity